CharleneMills/react-i-ii-review/lifecycle.md

 1. Each component has several `lifecycle methods` that you can override to do what?

+A: Increase and Customize the performance of our app.

-2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)
+2. What are the 3 categories of lifecycle methods? (these are the headings from the first link)

+A: Mounting, Updating, UnMounting

 3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)

+A: Constructor, Render, componentDidMount, componentDidUpdate, componentWillUnmount

 ### Understand